 Why Trust GearLab

-Senior Research Analyst Austin Palmer and Senior Review Editor Nick Miley have been working together, testing and writing reviews for computer-related devices for the last several years.
+Senior Review Analyst Austin Palmer and Senior Review Editor Nick Miley have been working together, testing and writing reviews for computer-related devices for the last several years.
 They have diverse but complementary backgrounds that make them uniquely suited to provide accurate and pertinent information to laypersons and experts.
 Specifically, Nick draws on years of scientific research where a laptop and a docking port are the indispensable tools of the trade for hooking into various devices of various vintages ranging from digital microscopes to AV systems.
 Conversely, Austin is a mega gamer who is constantly updating both his professional and private rigs to keep him at the cutting edge of the industry.

 Analysis and Test Results